duffcon/SimpleAspNetMVC/README.md

-﻿The client will go through the "HomeController" controller and get the "Index" view which contains A list of type "Book".
+﻿The client will go through the "HomeController" controller and get the "Index" view which contains a list of type "Book".

 ![File](file.png)